 - Find a subject that you are passionate about – passion breeds confidence.
-Pick a topic you love and you want others to love, too.

 - Relax and have fun – Barcamps are a pressure free environment!